shlomimatichin/Pymake3/docs/manual.md

     # ...
 ```

+The directory will be created if it does not already exist.

 ### Defining a target

 A pymake target is defined by applying the `@target` decorator to a function: